apache/zeppelin/docs/interpreter/flink.md

 ```

 Besides defining udf in Zeppelin, you can also load udfs in jars via `flink.udf.jars`.
 For example, you can create
 udfs in intellij and then build these udfs in one jar.
-After that you can specify `flink.udf.jars` to this jar, and Flink
+After that you can specify `flink.udf.jars` to this jar, and flink
-interpreter will inspect this jar and register all the udfs in this jar to TableEnvironment, the udf name is the class name.
+interpreter will detect all the udfs in this jar and register all the udfs to TableEnvironment, the udf name is the class name.

 ## ZeppelinContext
 Zeppelin automatically injects `ZeppelinContext` as variable `z` in your Scala/Python environment. `ZeppelinContext` provides some additional functions and utilities.